ViewSonic Library > Education > Teaching with Technology > Video-Assisted Learning: Using Educational Videos to Teach

 Videos should be used as supplementary material only.
 Unless you are in a film directing class, playing movies or videos all the time is not ideal for effective active learning.
 That is why even in online classes, students still must do worksheets, participate in online discussions, and sometimes even do service-learning to complete their course.

-The best time to implement videos in the classroom are:
+The best time to use videos in the classroom are:

 • Before a learning objective is introduced